 Smithsonian Digital Transcription

 Be a Smithsonian Digital Volunteer.
-Volunteers are needed to assist making historical documents and biodiversity data more readily available.Currently, volunteers are required to be 13 years of age.
+Volunteers are needed to assist making historical documents and biodiversity data more readily available.Currently, registered volunteers are required to be 14 years of age or older.
+Students and teachers are always welcome to reach out to our team with questions or ideas for further collaboration, by emailing us at email@example.com.

 Calling all Kindergarten to 12th grade student musicians!
 Do you like to sing?
 Do you play an instrument?
 During the COVID-19 pandemic, come and join student musicians in Maryland, USA to share your love and music talents with senior residents in the Assisted Living facilities.
 All music levels and music genres are welcome!
 You can practice at home, perform, record your performance, and then send us the link to your performance video (ex: YouTube, Vimeo, TikTok, Instagram or simply place in the iCloud, Google Drive or Dropbox).
 We will consolidate into one playlist every week to be broadcasted at several Assisted Living facilities that have partnered with us.